 Virtual career fairs can be an excellent resource for TSMs and military spouses who are re-locating.
 Use virtual career fairs as an opportunity to network before arriving to your new home.
 Showing initiative before the move is a huge step towards an awesome career.

 1. Update Your Online Profiles and Resume

 Make sure your online presence represents you and your aspirations.
 Have you updated your LinkedIn?
-Do you even have a LinkedIn?
+Do you have a LinkedIn profile?
 Are your social media pages representative of you and how you want to represent yourself?
 Is your resume up-to-date and ready for the civilian world?
-Talk to your resource specialist about resources to make sure you can check all of these boxes with ease!
+Talk to your Peer Navigator about resources to make sure you can check all of these boxes with ease.